Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-The Netherlands is part of the Schengen Area, along with many other European countries.
+The Netherlands is part of the Schengen Area, along with many other European countries, meaning you can enter the Netherlands without a visa in some cases.
+In other situations, you'll need a visa before you travel.

 Entry and exit conditions can change at short notice.
 Contact the nearest Australian embassy or consulate for details about visas, currency, customs and quarantine rules.